Want to know why the biggest barriers to critical thinking are so insidious?

 One that I suffer from quite badly is called “recency bias.”
 Basically, it’s very tempting for me to judge reality based on the most recent events, rather than looking at the broad scope of history.

 I use all of the tips on this page to cope and improve.
-One of the most helpful is to engage in continual discussions with friends about history as I continue to read history.
+One of the most helpful benefits of critical thinking is the ability to engage in continual discussions with friends about history.
+It’s something I continue to read for one simple reason.

 The more you know and discuss the past, the more you are automatically reminded of a bias like this.